Dear Crazy-Ass Writer,

 Whew.
 That about wraps it up.
 We’re Atticus Books.
 We don’t take ourselves too seriously and neither should you.
 Whether you have a Ph.D. in English or are a high school dropout who has decided to self-educate instead of self-medicate, we’re not a bad place to hang your fedora.
 We can’t guarantee it’ll be there when you leave (our publisher has a thing for hats), but if you play your cards right, we at least will do our best to make you feel at home.

 In good faith,

 Your crazy-ass uncle & his flock of unicorns

 P.S.
 We knew full well when we got into the business of unsolicited submissions that we’d be bathing in manuscripts from creative, enterprising folks like yourself.
 But at a certain point, we’ve got to protect ourselves from drowning.

-  So, in the interest of survival and to ensure that every submission is given the fair shake it deserves, we have closed submissions until Memorial Day 2013.
+So, in the interest of survival and to ensure that every submission is given the fair shake it deserves, we have changed to a summer-only submission period.